 - Antibiotics, which kill off good bacteria and create a ripe environment for yeast to proliferate

-- Using birth control pills
+- Using birth control pills or estrogen replacement therapy

 - Other parasite infections that damage the gut and allow candida to grow